Editor’s Note: This article was originally published in 2012 and was updated with new information in October 2018.

 Sometimes, a mechanics lien claim will expose a party’s financial difficulty.
 For example, you may be supplying materials to a subcontractor going through tough times.
 When you’re not paid, filing a mechanics lien may be the only way to get the owner and the general contractor’s attention, prompting everyone to look at the subcontractor’s situation and learn that they are not able to pay the bills.
 This may result in the parties agreeing to pay you through a joint check on the project, allowing you to continue to profit on the job, but not subjecting you to the financial problems of your customer.

-When you file a mechanics lien claim, most states have statutes that allow you to add attorneys fees, collection costs, filing costs, interest and other expenses and charges on top of the lien claim (remember, don’t actually put them in your lien amount).
-This makes it a lot more risky for property owners and others on the project to dispute your debt, because if they do dispute and refuse to pay, every day and every move they make subjects them to more expense.
+When you file a mechanics lien claim, most states have statutes that allow you to add attorneys fees, collection costs, filing costs, interest, and other expenses and charges on top of the lien claim (remember, don’t actually put them in your lien amount).
+This makes it a lot riskier for property owners and others on the project to dispute your debt because if they do dispute and refuse to pay, every day and every move they make subjects them to more expense.

 Sometimes, getting the owner or prime contractor to open the coffers and pay your debt just needs a little push.
 Filing a mechanics lien escalates your collection efforts and shows the other parties on the project that you’re serious about getting paid.
 This prioritizes your debt and gets you paid.